ripathak1988/docker-pyspark-poc1/README.md

 # docker-pyspark-poc1
 This repository contains a dockerFile for creating an image required for running pytests.
-Included example runs pytest for a simple ETL script.
+This repo includes an example on how to run a pytest for a simple ETL script in Docker container.

 Run Steps: